ghiscoding/Angular-Slickgrid/docs/grid-functionalities/Export-to-Excel.md

 ```

 ### Show Loading Process Spinner
 If you have lots of data, you might want to show a spinner telling the user that something is happening.
-You can use the subscribe to the event `onBeforeExportToExcel` to start your spinner and then `onAfterExportToExcel` to stop the spinner once the process is done.
-You can see a this [Grouping Example](https://ghiscoding.github.io/slickgrid-universal/#/example03) demo which has this feature enabled.
+You can use the Event Emitters `(onBeforeExportToExcel)` to start your spinner and then `(onAfterExportToExcel)` to stop the spinner once the process is done.
+You can see a this [Grouping Example](https://ghiscoding.github.io/Angular-Slickgrid/#/grouping) demo which has this feature enabled.

 #### View
 ```html